sumowll/BD4H-Bootcamp/web/spark-mllib.md

 print "for sparse model, accuracy = %.3f, auc = %.3f" % (accuracy, auc)
 ```

-Before fitting a model, we scalled the data to make sure weights of features are comparable.
-With sparse model we get from previous example, we can actually decide predictive features according to their coefficients.
+Before fitting a model, we scaled the data to make sure weights of features are comparable.
+With the sparse model we get from previous example, we can actually identify predictive features according to their coefficients.
 Here we assume you did the last exercise of previous section about Spark Application.
 If not, please do that first.

 ```python
 import numpy as np